Sea of fishing nets and garbage

 In the autumn of 2019, the filmmakers – researchers from the Institute of Hydrobiology and Ecology and the Eco Mangistau NGO – monitored the coast of the Tub-Karagan Peninsula, in the area of the General Dacha and the villages of Bautino, Fort Shevchenko and Kyzyl Ozen.

 About 6.5 tons of sea trash and over 400 fishing nets were collected by participants in the expedition on the coast of 55 kilometers in length and 50-100 meters in width.
 In every tenth fishing net was a dead Caspian seal.
-The film also tells about other problems associated with the negative impact of garbage on the Caspian ecosystem.
-Let us watch it!
+The film tells other problems associated with the negative impact of garbage on the Caspian ecosystem.

 Photo by Mirgaliy Baimukonov, the Director of the Institute of Hydrobiology and Ecology (Irgely, Kazakhstan).
 Caspian seals, Kendirly, spring, 2017.